makotoy/makospell/README.md

 * `data-dir` is the directory containing `.cset` and `.cmap` files.
   This is `external-libs/aspell-0.60.6.1/data` in the project directory, but `make install` (see next section) will install it under `${PREFIX}/lib`.
 * `home-dir` is the directory containing the personal word list file `en.pws`.
+* `encoding` needs to be `utf-8`, as we need to assume that only Unicode can represent the possible input (such as non-breaking space) from Mac OS X.

+You can set `MYSpellCheckerAspellConf` environment variable to use different config file.
+See [this Stack Overflow thread](http://stackoverflow.com/questions/25385934/setting-environment-variables-via-launchd-conf-no-longer-works-in-os-x-yosemite/26586170#26586170) for how to set environment variables at login.

 #### Tips for compling Aspell command